 I take a leap of faith and trust the kids… and pray that they are right – otherwise we just got ourselves the best school pictures in the history of all school pictures.

-These are Sidney’s best tips for creating a sanity-saving kitchen command center:
+Sidney’s tips for creating the best kitchen command center:

 Dads get the home office and moms get a corner of the kitchen table.
 It is time for moms everywhere to claim more real estate, so they can keep the family running smoothly.
 A kitchen command center is a place where family members can go to get important information like appointment dates, current to do’s and school information.

-Each center is different depending on the needs of your family.
+Each command center is different, depending on the needs of your family.
 Done properly, a kitchen command center will help everyone save time and stay organized.

 Location, location, location:

-As with anything related to real-estate, finding the exact right location for the command center is crucial.
+As with anything related to real-estate, finding the right location for the command center is crucial.

 - An area of the house that is passed though or easily accessible can be an effective location.